marcauberer/simple-settings/README.md

 ## Usage
 The first step for using this library is, to add it to the dependency section in your project:

-Add repository to build.gradle on project level:
+Add repository to build.gradle file on project level:
 ```gradle
 allprojects {
     repositories {